Cricket match at Ageas Bowl

 Food and drink

-From relaxed pub-inspired meals to sit-down dining, The Ageas Bowl has food and drink options to keep everyone happy.
+From relaxed pub-inspired meals to sit-down dining, The Utilita Bowl has food and drink options to keep everyone happy.
 For dining within the grounds, visit BEEFY’s, a restaurant inspired by English cricketing legend Sir Ian Botham which serves a selection of delicious, traditionally British dishes.
 With a large selection of wines, craft ales and cocktails, this restaurant is also a great place to enjoy a drink or two.

 Indulge in a slice of one of the most superb British traditions and enjoy a spot of afternoon tea, freshly prepared at BEEFY’s.
 With delicious gluten free and vegan options available, there’s something for the whole group.